JM-Lemmi/ical-relay/README.md

 ## Apt Repository

-If you're running a Debian based system, you can install the latest release from the my Package Repository.
+If you're running a Debian based system, you can install the latest release from my Package Repository.

 This allows automatic updates to the latest version with `apt upgrade`.